hairyf/lnv/README.md

 # @hairy/lnv

-loading custom env in next.js is very cumbersome, so
+Loading custom env in next.js is very cumbersome, and dotenv runtime is not very user-friendly, so

+I think it can solve some of the problems you encounter in next.js or dotenv, maybe.

+- More comprehensive support for running any script or `.js` file with environment variables.
+- Directly write to `process.env`, without saving locally, making it more discreet and secure.
+- Supports Monorepo, automatically reading configuration from the root directory in a Monorepo.
+- Based on dotenv, and supports managing configurations using [vault.dotenv](https://vault.dotenv.org/ui/ui1/project/b0Cgew/env-vault).

 ## Install